dbactual/thomaspaine/content/pages/resources/was-thomas-paine-an-american-citizen.md

 ---
-Title: Was Thomas Paine an American citizen?
+title: Was Thomas Paine an American citizen?
 ---

    Yes.
 He was born in England, emigrated to the American colonies and became